 Table 5c shows three variables against the dependent variable (sales growth of SMEs in Kogi State).
 The coefficient of market innovation (unstandardized beta- 0.418) shows a positive relationship with the sales growth of SMEs in Kogi State.
 The coefficient for market innovation (standardized beta- 0.493; p-value = 0.01) shows about average contribution to the sales growth of SMEs.
 Comparing market innovation and process innovation; the former entered the model with positive sign and the later entered with negative sign.
 The market innovation has average coefficient of 54.9% for unstandardized beta.
 The standardized beta appears to be 64.8% showing very strong contribution to sales growth of SMEs when process innovation is included in the model.
 Meanwhile, process innovation shows negative 45.1% coefficient for unstandardized beta below average.
 Its contribution (48.6%) to sales growth of SMEs is negative but below average.
-Thus, the contribution of process innovation to sales growth of SMEs is negative with an inclusion of market innovation.
-The coefficient for product innovation (unstandardized beta) is -0.282, showing 28.2% when it is also included to market and process innovation.
+Thus, the contribution of process innovation (unstandardized beta) is -0.282, showing 28.2% when it is also included to market and process innovation.
+The coefficient for product innovation (standardized beta) is -0.282, showing 28.2% when it is also included to market and process innovation.
 The coefficient for product innovation (standardized beta) is -0.347.
 This implies that product innovation has negative contribution to sales growth of SMEs in Kogi State.
 The inclusion of product innovation made the strength of market innovation to increase.
-It is however observed that the three variables have significant contributions to the sales growth of SMEs in Kogi State given their p-values equal to 0.01.
+It is however observed that the three variables have significant contributions to the sales growth of SMEs in Kogi State bed beta the three variables have significant contributions to the sales growth of SMEs in Kogi State given their p-values equal to 0.01.